 REACH Compliance For EU Exporters In China

-At Horizon Risk Consultancy Ltd we are able provide you with cost-effective REACH compliance and chemical registration services through our partner CIRS, a leading regulatory compliance consultancy headquartered in Hangzhou, China.
+At Horizon Risk Consultancy Ltd we are able to provide you with cost-effective REACH compliance and chemical registration services through our partner CIRS, a leading regulatory compliance consultancy headquartered in Hangzhou, China.

 No single Chinese regulatory authority is responsible for chemicals registration.
 A number of government authorities deal with chemical management in China.
 This means a simple chemical product can fall in the jurisdiction of several authorities.

 EU exporters cannot submit new chemicals applications directly to Chinese authorities, you must proceed via a registered regulatory representative established in China.
+Our partner CIRS is a recommended service provider by China Inspection and Quarantine Bureau (CIQ).

 Comparison of EU REACH and China REACH